 Marshall Day Acoustics Limited (MDA) first prepared a noise model for Port Otago in 1994.
-The noise model has regularly been reviewed to establish the Dunedin City Council (DCC) Port Noise Control Boundaries, evaluate future development options and reflect changes in current operations.
+The noise model has regularly been reviewed to establish the Dunedin City Council (DCC) Port Noise Control Boundaries, evaluate future development options, Second Generation Plan (2GP) and reflect changes in current operations.

 Port Otago has engaged MDA to review the Current Port Noise Maps.
-These are prepared to represent the noise environment for the coming year (2022).
-Noise monitoring data from the previous year (2021) is used to verify and calibrate the noise model.
-The Current Port Noise Maps are included in the Port Noise Management Plan.
+These are prepared to represent the noise environment for the representative peak 5-day operating period.
+Noise monitoring data from the previous year (2021-2022) is used to verify and calibrate the noise model.
+The updated noise maps will be included in a revision of the Port Noise Management Plan.

-The noise model was last updated in 20191.
-There have been no material changes to Port Otago operations in 2021.
+The noise model has been updated for the 2022 scenario.
+There have been no material changes to Port Otago operations in 2022.
+However, the updated noise model includes changes to buildings on the Port and nearby sites.

 Silencers have now been fitted to the Rio vessels, which significantly reduces the low frequency noise and removes the 'rumble' effect.
-However, one residual vessel (the Monte Rosa) is yet to have a silencer fitted.
-We understand that this vessel may either be leaving the NZ rotation or be fitted with reactive silencers when COVID restrictions allow.
+However, there are still periods where "unsilenced" generators are required to operate in extenuating circumstances.

 The following report provides a summary of the performance standards and modelling methodology.
-The Current Port Noise Maps 2021 in Section 4.0 and Appendix D represent the current peak operations period with the Rio Class vessel at Multi Purpose Wharf, before the silencers were installed on the vessels.
-They are unchanged from the 2019 Maps.
+The Current Port Noise Maps 2022 in Section 4.0 and Appendix C represent the current peak operations period, including a Rio Class vessel visiting the Multi Purpose Wharf with an unsilenced generator operating.
 This ensures a conservative representation of the noise contours in the coming year.